hashgraph/hedera-hcs-token-example/README.md

 # HCS Token

-This is a sample implementation and ERC20 like token in a Hedera Consensus Service(HCS) App Net.
+This is a sample implementation and ERC20 like token in a Hedera Consensus Service(HCS) Decentralized Application.

 ## Overview